my-language-skills/open-badges-framework/doc/documentation-general.md

 * **Different Roles**

-  Students, Teachers and Academies Teachers roles have different permissions for each specific situation.
+  Students, Teachers and Academies have different permissions for each specific role.

 * **Manual Academies Role approval**

-  Only real Teachers receive the Academy Role Teacher and unlock the extended features.
+  Only real Teachers receive the Academy Role and unlock the extended features.

 * **Update of information not allowed**